thomasvanta/MatterVRX/README.md

 "Matter VR Explorer" is a VR prototype to display a voxel model to visualize matter data.

 ## Launching the application
 Once you have the compressed folder, decompress it.
 You should have a .exe in the root folder.
 Launch it with your VR equipment set up, and it should automatically launch both the application and Steam VR.
+Because of the size of the data used, the application can take a while to load, so don't worry if you are stuck for a few minutes in a black void.
+Also, for some unknown reason, the controllers are for now invisible.

 ## Controls
 This is the features that are currently implemented, along with their controls :